meteor314/stream-cli/README.md

 <div align='center'>
 <h1>stream-cli <br /><img src="src/logo.jpg"  width="48px" height="48px"></h1>
 </div>
-<p align="center">A  tool which search magnet links and stream it with peerflix.The idea came while watching <a href='https://github.com/Bugswriter/notflix'>notflix</a> and the latter I found very buggy so I made mine based on the piratebay much more complete and functional.
+<p align="center">A  tool which search magnet links and stream it with stream.The idea came while watching <a href='https://github.com/Bugswriter/notflix'>notflix</a> and the latter I found very buggy so I made mine based on the piratebay much more complete and functional.
 </p>

 ### How does this work?